mtolan2023/Electic_Vehicle_Studies/README.md

 # ev_studies
 Project 3 - using JSON files instead of MongoDB for Github Pages View

+This is a team data presentation project to explore electric vehicle use in the United States and worldwide.
+The user can examine ev and hybrid sales since 2010, sales of different makes and models of EVs, sales in different countries or a set of regions, changes in electricity and oil use since 2010, and the current charging station infrastructure in the United States.

+The application uses javascript, plotly, chart.js, and leaflet.

+User notes:
+The index.html file imports all of the scripts from leaflet, chart.js, and plotly so nothing needs to be installed on the user's machine.

+The separate javascript application files are stored in the subfolder "static/js," and the css files in the subfolder "css."
+The javascript files are: "leaflet.js," "bubble2.js", "sales.js", "bar.js," and "energyLine.js".
+All are imported at the end of the index.html.

 Citations:
 Choropleth code taken from: https://leafletjs.com/examples/choropleth/